yuvalmGS/gigaspaces-wiki-jekyll/tutorials/net-tutorial-part1.markdown

 To improve performance, it is possible to index one or more attributes for an object.
 The space maintains additional data for indexed attributes, which shortens the time required to determine a match resulting in improved performance.
 However, indexes consume more resources and impacts the write operations performance.

 #### Inheritance
-By default, an attribute's index is inherited in sub classes (i.e. if an attribute is indexed in a super class, it is also indexed in a sub class).
+By default, a properties index is inherited in sub classes (i.e. if an attribute is indexed in a super class, it is also indexed in a sub class).
 If you need to change the index type of an attribute in a subclass you can override the attribute and annotate it with `[SpaceIndex]` using the requested index type (to disable indexing use NONE).

 #### Basic Index
 There are two basic index types provide: